 SCCM CB Run PowerShell Script Directly from Collection Configuration Manager ConfigMgr?
 SCCM CB fast channel has an option to push PowerShell scripts to devices.
 These PowerShell scripts can be pushed almost in real-time.
 This real-time push of the RUN PowerShell script is explained in the video tutorial attached above.
 In this post, we will see “SCCM Run Scripts options and architecture”.

-I have another post that explains “What is Fast channel push notification” and the new communication channel between SCCM server components and clients.
+post PowerShell script deployment feature architecture and troubleshooting guide.
+The new communication channel between SCCM server components and clients.
 More details about Real-Time Graphical Representation SCCM Run Script Results.

 SCCM 1810 Updates – Improvements in SCCM Run Scripts

-There are many improvements for SCCM run scripts deployment in the recent releases of SCCM .
-One of the latest release is SCCM 1810 and following are some of the improvements which Microsoft brought in.
+There are many improvements for SCCM run scripts deployment in the recent releases of SCCM.
+One of the latest releases is SCCM 1810 and the following are some of the improvements which Microsoft brought in.

 With SCCM 1810, you can now view detailed script output in raw or structured JSON format.
 The following SCCM script performance and troubleshooting improvements apply from SCCM 1810 version onwards:

 - Updated SCCM 1810 clients return output less than 80 KB to the site over a fast communication channel.
 This change increases the performance of viewing script or query output.

 - Additional logs for troubleshooting as I mentioned in the CMPivot post.

 What is the process of pushing PowerShell scripts using SCCM Right Click Option?